 In this targeted assessment, we have assessed the revised costs of individual embellishment items provided by the council.
 We found that the council's revised rates are reasonable for most embellishment items, except for seating areas, youth facilities, BBQ areas, playing fields, amenities buildings, carparks, site hydraulic services and site electrical services, for which the rates are too high.
-We also found that the council's cumulative approach to applying allowances is not reasonable.
+We also found that the council's proposed allowances for preliminaries, margin and overheads, are too high.